Bali Part 1-Seminyak 14-12-25-16-12-25

 I love travelling domestically as you don’t have to mess around with customs and passports and all that paraphernalia.
 As such, we were soon in a taxi, heading for our hotel in Perth.
 There was mild confusion at first as the driver explained to me that there were two Adina hotels in central Perth.
 Initially, I thought he had an attitude but I misread it slightly and he turned out to be a really helpful chap.

 The gentleman at the reception was the first anomaly, in terms of customer service, that I had experienced in Australia- dour, no eye contact, slightly grumpy and not at all welcoming.
 Clearly, here was a man, in the wrong job- utterly lifeless.
 It was late, in fairness but after a tiring journey, this was not what we wanted at all!
-The apartment itself was lovely though and a coffee settled me down before we crashed out, like the lights.
+The apartment itself was lovely however and a coffee settled me down before we crashed out, like the lights.

-We had to walk quite some distance to find a breakfast place and although, in theory, we were quite central, it seemed thatI had booked I the financial commercial area and there weren’t many restaurants or cafes.
-Eventually we found a really cool, bisu place called Little Willy — a cute place, with modern hippie vibes selling a wide range of juices, yoghurt bowls and modern breakfast fare like avocadoes or granola.
 My first impressions of Perth were similar to those I had for Singapore — clean, creative, high-rises and ultra-modern in terms of architecture.
-Our first experience post breakfast was a trip to the National Gallery where we were able to see a diverse array of artistic styles including some Aboriginal-influenced art (quite a theme in Australia- a recognition of the native peoples) Perhaps my favourite piece of art was at the entrance- a huge, vibrant, colourful mural that you could stare at for hours and still see new stories.
-At the top of the museum there was an outside area known as the sculpture trail and the views of the city from this rooftop were also quite impressive.
-The sun was certainly showing its face and the temperature was high, so after a wander around we were pleased to get back inside where the aircon cooled.
+Our first experience post breakfast was a trip to the National Gallery where we were able to see a diverse array of artistic styles including some Aboriginal-influenced art (quite a theme in Australia- a recognition of the native peoples) Perhaps my favourite art was at the entrance- a huge, vibrant, colourful mural that you could stare at for hours and still see new stories.
+On the top floor of the museum there was an outside area known as the sculpture trail and the views of the city from this rooftop were also quite impressive.
+The sun was certainly showing its face and the temperature was high, so after a wander around we were pleased to get back inside, where the aircon cooled.
 We left the gallery and wandered in the direction of Swan River.
-This area, by the wharf is stylish, and dramatic with the waterways and the high rises sparkling with reflective glass panes.
-We had a beer at a bar called, The Reveley.
-Just a few metres from this pub was a beautiful bridge that crossed over to an island and a stylish bar that was sadly bursting at the seams so there was no room for us, on this occasion.
+This area, by the wharf, is stylish, and dramatic with the waterways and the high rises sparkling with reflective glass panes.
+We had a beer at a joint called, The Reveley.
+Just a few metres from this pub was a beautiful bridge that crossed over to an island and a stylish bar that was sadly bursting at the seams, so there was no room for us, on this occasion.

 In the early evening I popped out to try and get some snacks and felt it rude not to stop at the Belgian Beer Bar.
 I settled outside at a table and supped away when an overly confident chap and his mate came along and sat down at my table.
 They seemed a little entitled and maybe annoyed and I realised they felt this was their table and so, I apologised and moved.
 The younger of the two, said not to worry and that I could join them.
 There was something I didn’t like about him and it wasn’t long before he was waxing lyrical about one thing- ‘himself’.
-He was a bad boy at school (because I was a teacher, for sure), earned loads of money, lived in an amazing flat in Perth- and had the biggest bollocks in town.
+He was a bad boy at school (because I was a teacher, for sure), was from Manchester in the UK, earned loads of money, lived in an amazing flat in Perth- and had the biggest bollocks in town.
 You know the sort.
 I supped quicker than normal and escaped.

 Rach and I returned to the bar later that evening but sat inside to avoid the narcissist who was still there, annoying most of the customers outside.
 We had a couple of very tasty Belgian beers, chatted, ate some delicious food and then moved into the back room, where we played dominoes.
 Rach kicked my ass!
 We didn’t see Billy Big Nads all night.

 I woke up earlier than Rach and embarked on a snack dash for breakfast.
 I managed to locate a supermarket where I picked up some ham and cheese sarnies for Rach and some raspberries, mainly for me.
-We were both super excited to see Barry and Rach a little anxious to make sure we standing outside the hotel at exactly the right time.
-You don’t have to tell me twice to be punctual and Barry too, it seemed, as he pulled up with the window down, sporting some stylish sunnies, a broad smile and sat behind the wheel of pretty cool car.
-‘Anyone want a ride’ he said in a strong Aussie accent.
+We were both super excited to see Barry and Rach, a little anxious to make sure we were standing outside the hotel at exactly the right time.
+You don’t have to tell me twice to be punctual and Barry too, it seemed, as he pulled up with the window down, right on time, sporting some stylish sunnies, a broad smile and sat behind the wheel of pretty cool car.
+"Anyone want a ride"? he said in a strong Aussie accent.
 Barry and Caz were great company from the off and the conversation flowed easily, like fine wine being poured into a glass.
 Initially, Barry drove us to grab some coffee and then we headed to the inland canals overlooking the stadium in Perth, where swans glided across the water.
 A lovely, easy start to the day.

-Then came the drive to Scarborough — not the Yorkshire one, but its Aussie counterpart.
-Gorgeous sea, almost surreal in its blueness.
+Then came the drive to Scarborough — not the Yorkshire one, but its Aussie counterpart- gorgeous sea, almost surreal in its blueness.
 Barry referred to it as the “Aussie blue.”
 Indeed, Barry dropped Aussie slang gems throughout the week: “crook” for sick, “palmy” for a palm tree or maybe a chicken dish — unclear, but charming either way.
-In fact as the week continued Barry came out with more and more classic lines with my favourite being- ‘up and down as often as a groom on his wedding night’.
+In fact as the week continued Barry came out with more and more classic lines, with my favourite being- ‘up and down as often as a groom on his wedding night’.

 We reached their place just outside Perth and it was stunning.
-A proper bungalow with a swimming pool shimmering in the sun, a full-size 12-foot snooker table with its cover on and family history in the photos presented on the walls.
+A sylish bungalow with a swimming pool shimmering in the sun, a full-size 12-foot snooker table with its cover on and family history in the photos presented on the walls.
 We took a refreshing dip and Barry challenged me to glide from one end to the other.
 I failed- though not for want of trying.
-I asked him about his children and then felt terrible as he told me how his son had committed suicide.
+I asked him about his children and then felt terrible as he told me how his son had suicided.
 This must be the hardest and most terrible thing that a parent can ever experience but Barry and Caz are incredible people with huge resilience.
 There is a bench around the pool with the name of their son on it and it is rightly revered by the family.

 From here we went to Dirty Nelly’s, a proper Irish pub with rustic charm.
-I went all in on sausages and mash, which were delicious and rach struggled with the steak and ale pie, which was enormous.
-Barry talked to us here about the time they were inIreland and specifically Kilkenny.
-He had walked into a bar and ordered pint of Kilkenny.
-The bar lady looked non-plussed snd confused as she said she had never hesrd of it.
+I went all in on sausages and mash, which were delicious and Rach struggled with the steak and ale pie, which was enormous.
+Barry talked to us here about the time they were in Ireland and specifically Kilkenny.
+He had walked into a bar and ordered a pint of the beer with the same name.
+The bar lady looked non-plussed snd confused as she said she had never heard of it.
 Ironic indeed as we can drink the stuff in Negeri Sembilan!
 I enjoyed a lovely pint of the stuff here in Dirty Nellie’s too.
 After dinner, we headed back and Barry finally took the cover off the snooker table.
 I was a little rusty at first and it wasn’t made any easier when Barry suggested we start with a game called ‘Scrub’ which involves certain balls being able to go in certain pockets only and not being able to make contact with any other ball, other than the one you are playing.
 It was difficult but oddly, after a slow start, I won.
 I won several games in fact before we switched to snooker.
-Barry was excellent in the first drame and utterly demolished me.
-However, I got going after than and won the next four frames, each time before we reached the colours.
+Barry was excellent in the first frame and utterly demolished me.
+However, I got going after then and won the next four frames, each time before we reached the colours.
 We had a lot of fun and Barry lost graciously.

 Caz and Rach had continued watching TV and we rejoined them at the end of a long session.
 The pace had slowed, the mood was calm, and it was all very... lovely.
 Soon after, we were snuggled up in bed.